Manju1392k/EBook-App-React-Native/README.md

 # FrameWork

 The Below Framework's is used in this Project.
 To run this Projec.
-This Framework's has been installed in system with same Vesion or Lastest Version.
+This Framework's has been installed in system with same Vesion or Latest Version.

 | FrameWork  | Version's |
 | ------------- | ------------- |